 A Promising Practice, as defined by Diffusion, is a distinction granted to VHA Shark Tank winners.
 These selections are based on a practice's potential viability and replicability, number of bids received, and application evaluation data.
-Promising Practices work with Diffusion through Facilitated Replication in winning Shark's facilities or regions.
-For finalist practices that do not gain Promising Practice designation, participation in VHA Shark Tank Competition provides exposure to a broad VHA audience of various organizational levels and invaluable networking opportunities.
+Promising Practices work with Diffusion through Facilitated Replication to replicate their practice at the winning Shark's facility or region.
+For finalist practices that do not gain Promising Practices designation, participation in VHA Shark Tank Competition provides exposure to a broad VHA audience of various organizational levels and invaluable networking opportunities.

 Being named a Promising Practice, and the respective team members becoming Diffusion of Excellence Fellows, comes with significant benefits.
-These include conversations with VA and VHA senior leaders, development of implementation toolkits and marketing materials, and validating impact.
+These include conversations with VA and VHA senior leaders, development of implementation toolkits and marketing materials, and impact validation.
 Winners also have a continued presence on VHA Diffusion Marketplace and access to future community opportunities.

 After VHA Shark Tank, the next opportunity is for Diffusion of Excellence Fellows and Implementing Facility Fellows to attend Diffusion of Excellence Base Camp.
 They come together in-person to build an implementation plan.
-It is leveraged during Facilitated Replication, presented to national stakeholders, and reflected on at Diffusion of Excellence Summit.
+This plan is leveraged during facilitated replication, presented to national stakeholders, and reflected on at Diffusion of Excellence Summit.